danielscholl/infra-azure-provisioning/docs/airflow-disaster-recovery/airflow-zonal-recovery-execution.md

 ## Introduction
-This is a guide documents the steps to recover from Zonal failures.
+This is a guide documents recovery from Zonal failures.

 ## Zonal Resiliency Recovery (Airflow Engine)